rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene10-advanced-analysis-configuration.md

 You've learned how to integrate SonarQube with your CI/CD pipeline.
 In the next scene, we'll explore how to use SonarQube's API for custom integrations and automation.

+### Script for Course Creator
+- Mention scene 10 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 10 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 10/15</p>
 <p style="margin: 0;">Video ID: SQ_010</p>